AdamJMcFarland/PHP-Localbox/README.md

 ## Requirements

-PHP Localbox was developed for PHP 7+ and MySQL 5.7+ (or equivalent MariaDB database), however it should work on earlier versions.
+Localbox was developed for PHP 7+ and MySQL 5.7+ (or equivalent MariaDB database), however it should work on earlier versions.

 ## Installation

 To get started you'll need a database user with SELECT, INSERT, UPDATE, and CREATE privileges.

 In the ```Localbox.php``` file, fill out the database information.
 At a minimum you'll need to enter the user, password, and name.

 If your application autoloads classes using something like [spl_autoload_register]( https://www.php.net/manual/en/function.spl-autoload-register.php), you can move the ```Localbox.php``` class file over to that directory.
 Then in the ```inbox.php``` file change the ```include``` path to the path to your configuration file that includes the autoloader.